prikhi/sleepanarchy/README.md

     * Admin: Add Link
     * Admin: Delete Link
 * Pastes
-    * Decide to keep or ditch this
+    * Decide to keep or ditch this?
+We link to a few pastes in our posts...
 * Media
     * DB Model(folders + files)?
 Or just introspect filesystem?
     * Passthrough public endpoint to filesystem(Development env only)